-Also, you need to make sure that your team members are aware of what is expected of them in terms of quality at every step of the work process.
-They should be equipped with the right tools and training to carry out the operations in the most defect-free way.
+Also, you need to ensure team members know what is expected of them in terms of quality at every step of the work process.
+They should be equipped with the right Agile project management tools and training to carry out the operations in the most defect-free way.

-The third practice of ensuring "built-in quality" lies within mistake-proofing which aims to create an environment where the accumulation of errors is as low as possible.
-To do this, you can establish certain policies in your work process for your team members to follow and respect before they commit to executing a specific action.
+The third practice of ensuring "built-in quality" lies within mistake-proofing, aiming to create an environment where the accumulation of errors is as low as possible.
+To do this, you can establish specific policies in your team members' work process to follow and respect before they commit to executing a particular action.

-Also, you need to build quality in through 100 percent inspection.
+Also, you should build quality in through 100 percent inspection.
 Even though having one big "Quality Assurance" phase at the end of the process is considered as waste, this doesn't mean that you shouldn't break it down into small pieces and spread it across your workflow.

-The way to do that is by applying fast and inexpensive quality checks alongside the development life cycle (after each successive work operation), in order to determine any potential defects to be cleared out.
-A simple example of that in a knowledge work environment can be seen from the image below.
+The way to do that is by applying fast quality checks alongside the development life cycle (after each successive work operation) to determine any potential defects to be cleared out.
+The image below represents a simple example of that in a knowledge work environment.

-By ensuring that quality is continuously built in a product or service and that there is constant customer collaboration, Agile teams are able to meet their client's expectations and satisfy their needs with higher success.
+By ensuring that quality is continuously built in a product or service and that there is constant customer collaboration, Agile teams can meet their client's expectations and satisfy their needs with higher success.

-Another benefit of Agile is the generation of more relevant and accurate metrics for planning projects and measuring performance.
+Another benefit of Agile project management is the generation of more relevant and accurate metrics for planning volatile projects and measuring performance.

 In traditional project management, metrics are predominantly used to show how closely the project is tracking against cost and schedule.
-However, what we see there are estimations that never come to pass as well as no attention to one of the most important things – efficiency.
-That's why in Agile, the focus is on producing results, optimizing performance and taking data-driven decisions.
+However, these are mostly estimations detached from reality and what we miss is a measurement for efficiency.
+That's why, in Agile, the focus is on producing results, optimizing performance, and making data-driven decisions.

 For instance, when optimizing your work process and measuring your team's performance, Agile provides you with metrics such as lead time, cycle time, aging work in progress, throughput, etc.